 - Once the old unit has been removed from the vehicle, ensure that all contacting surfaces are clean and that all traces of the old gaskets are removed from the turbo and centre section in order to create a tight seal.
-Failure to do so could result in an exhaust leak. - Before installing the new unit to the vehicle, ensure that you refit the heatshields from the old unit onto the new unit.
+Failure to do so could result in an exhaust leak. - The wrap around bracket located between the existing catalyst and the flex should be removed and attached to the replacement unit - Before installing the new unit to the vehicle, ensure that you refit the heatshields from the old unit onto the new unit.
 It will not be possible to refit these once the unit has been fitted to the vehicle. - With the heatshields in place, use new gaskets to install the replacement unit.
 Ensure you do this loosely to begin with (starting at the front) to allow some movement so that the support bracket can be bolted to the engine block. - Once the unit is lined up and correctly in position, tighten the fittings from the front of the system backwards where appropriate, ensuring the bracket connected to the engine block is tight. - When refitting the lambda sensor, take care to ensure that the wires are not twisted.